 You do not have to use the SAQA Call for Entry system.
 Other options are available.

-Regional grant funds are available for approved regional exhibition – this requires the completion of a grant application and review by the SAQA grant committee.
+Regional grant funds are available for the approved regional exhibitions – this requires the completion of a grant application and review by the SAQA grant committee.
 Contact email@example.com for more details.

 It is highly recommended that entry fees be paid online via the SAQA Store.
 Any mailed entry fees or sponsorship income must be submitted to SAQA in a timely manner.